deakjahn/send_log/README.md

 ## Warning on Android

-If you plan to use your own file provider inb your app, you have to make sure the two (yours and the one in `send_log`) don't clash.
+If you plan to use your own file provider in your app, you have to make sure the two (yours and the one in `send_log`) don't clash.
 Add this to your manifest:

 ```xml
 <provider